projectacrn/acrn-hypervisor/doc/tutorials/setup_openstack_libvirt.rst

    <https://maslosoft.com/kb/how-to-clean-old-snaps/>`_ to clean up old
    snap revisions if you're running out of loop devices.
 #.
 Make sure the networking bridge ``acrn-br0`` is created.
 If not,
-   create it using the instructions in
+   create it using the instructions in XXX.

-   :ref:`Enable network sharing <enable-network-sharing-user-vm>`.
+   .. important:: need instructions from deleted document (using ubuntu
+      as SOS)

 Set up and launch LXC/LXD
 *************************